fikovnik/kubemr/README.md

 4. Currently I am not cleaning up after a job is finished.
 For testing deploy the `MapReduceJob` in a new namespace and delete that entire namespace when done.
 5. [2017-kubecon-eu](https://github.com/arschles/2017-KubeCon-EU) - Very helpful.
 I came across the talk after I started kubemr.
 6. Highly likely to have backwards-incompatible changes.
+7. I am not completely sure about atomic guarantees of using JSON patch on kubernetes apiserver.
+8. As of now, Kubernetes does not provide a way to enforce a particular schema to ThirdPartyResources.
+So if an invalid schema is submitted, operator will fail to validate the `MapReduceJob` and mark the status as `FAIL`.